 Autonomous System – PATH

 We can call it a metric.
 MED is used in the time of redistribution.
-When we are doing redistribution then MED adds with routes and lower MED value prefer first.
-BY default 0 MED value is used.
+When we are doing redistribution then MED adds with routes and a lower MED value is preferred first.
+By default, a 0 MED value is used.
 After this use the next criteria.

-External prefix preferred first as compare internal prefixes.
+External prefixes are preferred first as compared to internal prefixes.

 IGP COST TO REACH NEXT_HOPE

-Every link have own cost value and lower cost value preferred.
-Serial link uses 64 COST value other side Ethernet link use 1 COST value.
-In this both link Ethernet link use as the best path selection.
+Every link has its own cost value and a lower cost value is preferred.
+Serial link uses 64 COST value other side Ethernet link uses 1 COST value.
+In this both links, the Ethernet link is used as the best path selection.
 If the link is the same cost then use the next criteria.

 It is used only for EBGP neighbors.
-With the name its work like that.
-If routes receive first it uses as the best path.
+With the name its works like that.
+If routes receive first uses as the best path.

 LOWER NEIGHBOUR ADDRESS

 It is the last criterion for the best path selection.
-In both neighbor routers which have lower neighbor address use as the best path.
+In both neighbor routers which have lower neighbor addresses are used as the best path.